isomerpages/cpf-govbenefits/_am-i-eligible/GSTV – Cash (Seniors' Bonus).md

 description: ""
 ---
 ### GSTV – Cash (Seniors' Bonus) ###
 <font style="font-size:17px">Lower-income Singaporean seniors will receive additional cash payouts of $600 to $900 through the GSTV – Cash (Seniors’ Bonus).
-The payouts will be disbursed over three years, from 2023 to 2025 (see Table 1). <br><br>
+The payouts will be disbursed over three years, from 2023 to 2025. <br><br>
 **Table 1: GSTV – Cash (Seniors’ Bonus)**
 <table>
 <thead>